Jessica A. Kennedy

 Professor Kennedy researches power and status hierarches.
 She is interested in how groups allocate power and status to individuals, and how power and status affect individuals' decisions.
 Her research has found that overconfidence biases the allocation of status in groups.

-She examines ethics in organizations.
+She also examines ethics in organizations.
 Her research has found that women's negative reactions to ethical compromises lower their interest in business careers and that stereotypes about women's competence in negotiations lead women to be targets of deception.

 Professor Kennedy teaches MGT 342: Leading Teams and Organizations and MGT 448: Negotiation.

 Prior to her academic career, Kennedy worked in investment banking.
 She executed leveraged buy-outs at Goldman Sachs in New York and San Francisco.
 She also worked in mergers and acquisitions at Lazard in New York.
 She is originally from Texas.

 Ph.D., Haas School of Business, University of California, Berkeley, 2012

 B.S, summa cum laude, The Wharton School, University of Pennsylvania 2004